saltiyazan/dataprocesses.project.io/index.md

 [link](https://developer.spotify.com/documentation/web-api/reference/tracks/get-audio-features/))
 <br><br>
 - Which are the characteristics of the songs I like?<br>
-Analyzing **the features** of a Spotify playlist with the intent of finding patterns or any statistic significance in them in order to explain the criterion (or the criteria) beneath which a song is liked or not (by me, let's say).
+Analyzing **the features** of a Spotify playlist with the intent of finding patterns or any statistic significance in them in order to explain the criterion (or the criteria) beneath which a song is liked or not.
 <br><br>
 - How do the features of music influence the genre of music?<br>
 We would like to understand the relationship between features and different genres of music.
 The idea is to build a machine learning model between features and the label of each music.